Spacial/awesome-systools/README.md

 - [How to setup NordVPN on the Raspberry Pi](https://pimylifeup.com/raspberry-pi-nordvpn/)
 - [Improving user privacy and developer experience with User-Agent Client Hints](https://web.dev/user-agent-client-hints/)
 - [For decades our tools have failed to combat bulk metadata surveillance, it's time to push forward and support radical privacy initiatives.](https://twitter.com/SarahJamieLewis/status/1384161740598824976)
+- [Console Do Not Track (DNT)](https://consoledonottrack.com/): A proposed unified standard for opting out of telemetry for TUI/console apps.

 ### Messaging